Merge Tags

 }

-Merge Tag value autocompletion
+Merge Tag Value Autocompletion

 To avoid constantly browsing through your collection of merge tags, the Topol Plugin offers an autocomplete feature.
 Just start typing the value of the desired merge tag (remember to use proper syntax), and the autocomplete feature will activate, providing a list of relevant suggestions.